EUTS/Pre-RegistrationWebsite/README.md

 4) Do this at a larger scale with maybe ten students (Dr Wadee will give out multiple transcripts for this)

-5) Upload your solution onto this project and disucss each other's solutions
+5) Upload your solution onto this project and discuss each other's solutions

 Some things to consider: